sharing the road with pedestrians

 According to the Centers for Disease Control and Prevention, the 3 pedestrian groups most at-risk for accidents are seniors 65 and older, kids ages 5–9, and people under the influence of alcohol.

 But really, from students headed home after class to joggers out on their morning run, pedestrians are everywhere and you never know who will cross your path unexpectedly.
-The National Highway Traffic Safety Administration reports that there were roughly 70,000 pedestrian injuries due to car accidents in 2010 — an increase of 19 percent from 2009.
+The Insurance Institute for Highway Safety reports that there were roughly 76,000 pedestrian injuries due to car accidents in 2012 — an increase of over 20 percent from 2009.

 Tips for sharing the road with pedestrians